danielavornic/SO-labs/lab_4/README.md

 }
 ```

-Consumers are simpler than producers as they:
+Consumers are simpler than producers as they only read messages from the FIFO.
+They display the consumer ID, the consumed value, and the producer ID.
+They do not require semaphore control.

-- Open the FIFO in read-only mode;
-- Read messages continuously;
-- Don't require semaphore access.

 ## Screenshots & Results